securefederatedai/openfl/docs/source/utilities/pki.rst

 Manual PKI Workflow
 ===================

 This solution is embedded into the aggregator-based workflow.
-See :ref:`instruction_manual_certs` for details.
+See :ref:`Configure the Federation <instruction_manual_certs>` for details.